Troopers: Alaska man found dead after apparent bear mauling

 The man’s body was found by family and friends in the area in which he had been working, troopers said.

-Clay Adam, deputy chief with Cooper Landing Emergency Services, said authorities received a call about 9:50 p.m. and went on to learn the incident had occurred about a 45-minute to one-hour hike from the residence.
+Clay Adam, deputy chief with Cooper Landing Emergency Services, said local authorities received a call about 9:50 p.m. and when they arrived at the small, remote cabin learned the incident had occurred about a 45-minute to one-hour hike up the side of a mountain behind the residence.
 Given the darkness, there were safety concerns with trying to reach the area, Adam said.

 People who had gone to the site earlier and returned were told not to go back or touch anything, and that troopers would be in charge of the scene, he said.